Bibek-Giri85/Financial-Data-Reporter/README.md

-# 🧠💹 CoinGenius: Financial Data Extractor & Reporter
+#CoinGenius: Financial Data Extractor & Reporter

 **CoinGenius** is an AI-powered tool that extracts live crypto price data from Yahoo Finance, visualizes market trends, and delivers plain-English insights using OpenAI.
 Built with Streamlit for a fast, intuitive UI.